George M. Prince

 William J. J. Gordon

-William J. J. Gordon (September 9, 1919 – June 30, 2003) was an inventor and psychologist who divided his time between the academic and business worlds.
-Between 1950 and 1960 he developed many commercial patents and was the leader of the Invention Design Group at Arthur D. Little where he created a problem solving approach called Synectics, described in his book SYNECTICS, The Development of Creative Capacity (New York 1960, Harper and Row).
+William J. J. Gordon (September 9, 1919 – June 30, 2003) was an early explorer of the system of creativity, he was an inventor and psychologist, who divided his time between the academic and business worlds.
+Between 1950 and 1960 he developed many commercial patents and was the leader of the Invention Design Group at Arthur D. Little.
+Many of the elements of creativity being debated and confirmed by neuroscience today were uncovered long ago by the team led by Bill in the late 50s and early 60s.
+Bill’s curiosity and rigor helped build the system that today is the Synectics innovation process used by Fortune 500 companies around the world.
+He described the process in his book SYNECTICS, The Development of Creative Capacity (New York 1960, Harper and Row).

 “To achieve radical new approaches to old problems it is essential to take ‘psychological chances,’ to abandon familiar ways of looking at things, even to transcend one’s image of oneself.”